GoogleCloudPlatform/ops-agent/integration_test/README.md

  -tags=integration_test \
  -timeout=4h
 ```

-Testing on Windows is tricky because it requires a suitable value of
-WINRM_PAR_PATH, and for now only Googlers can build winrm.par to supply it at
-runtime.

 The above command will run the tests against the stable Ops Agent.
 To test
 against a pre-built but unreleased agent, you can use add the